 The effect on the tree is variable.
 Some infections last for years, more or less stable, and with little effect on the crown.
 Others spread rapidly and cause crown thinning, die-back and even death of part or all of the tree.

 There is no chemical control currently available.

-Several species of the fungus-like (Oomycete) organism Phytophthora have long been known to cause cankers (bark infections) in horse chestnut, though cases were relatively uncommon and confined mainly to southern England.
+Two species of the fungus-like (Oomycete) organism Phytophthora (P. cactorum and P. plurivora) have long been known to cause cankers (bark infections) in horse chestnut, though cases were relatively uncommon and confined mainly to southern England.
 But in recent years there has been a dramatic upsurge in cases of bleeding canker, in many parts of the UK, from which Phytophthora could not be detected.
 Recent work in the UK and the Netherlands has established that the bacterium Pseudomonas syringae pv. aesculi is the cause of these new cases.